Hypotheses tests in boundary regression models: Introduction

 The remainder of the article is organized as follows.
-In section 2 the regression model under consideration is presented and model assumptions are formulated.
+In Section 2 the regression model under consideration is presented and model assumptions are formulated.
 The regression estimator is defined and uniform rates of convergence are given.
 A smooth modification of the estimator is considered and uniform rates of convergence for this estimator as well as its derivative are shown.
-In section 3 residual based empirical distribution functions based on both regression estimators are investigated.
+In Section 3 residual based empirical distribution functions based on both regression estimators are investigated.
 Conditions are stated under which the influence of regression estimation is asymptotically $\sqrt{n}$-negligible.
-Further an expansion of the residual empirical distribution function is shown that is valid under more general conditions.
-Goodness-of-fit tests are discussed in general and in some detailed examples.
-A small simulation study shows the small sample performance of the tests.
+Furthermore, an expansion of the residual empirical distribution function is shown that is valid under more general conditions.
+In Section 4 goodness-of-fit tests for the error distribution are discussed in general and in some detailed examples.
+We investigate the finite sample performance of the tests in a small simulation study.
+We further discuss hypotheses tests for independence of the error distribution from the design points as well as a test for monotonicity of the boundary function.
 All proofs are given in the appendix.